eaclumpkens/robot-routing/README.md

 **Additional Error Handlings**

 Ensure all edge cases are handled and try/catches used appropriately.
 I feel as if there are always more to be accounted for.

+**Basic FrontEnds**

+It would be nice to implement a basic frontend rendering to be able to input and test robot routing; Completing a form to test robot routing.

 ## Created by